jaider-torres/jaider-torres.github.io/_pages/about.md

 For my Bachelor's degree final I studied Riemann surfaces.
 The approach was introductory and largely analytic, but I was surprised and motivated by these magic formulas regarding algebraic curves!
 A further extension of this work introduced me to sheaf cohomology, something I found amazing.
 This work gave me enough inspiration to pursue a career in mathematical research in algebraic geometry, altough not exclusively that since I also find representation theory to be really interesting.

-I recently completed my master's degree at UNICAP under the supervision of [Dr. Claudemir Fideles](https://sites.google.com/unicamp.br/fideles/).
+I recently completed my master's degree at [IMECC](https://www.ime.unicamp.br/en), UNICAMP, under the supervision of [Dr. Claudemir Fideles](https://sites.google.com/unicamp.br/fideles/).
+My focus changed almost radically for my master's project.
 My project explores PI Algebras and Algebraic Supergeometry, guided  by my advisor’s work on embedding theorems as a bridge between Supertraces and Supergeometry.

 # Research Interests
 ------